sinch/rtc-sample-oauth-server-for-fcm-v1/README.md

 * in `config.json`:
   * `client_credentials`: `client_id` and `client_secret` that Sinch will use to authenticate against your Authorization server
-    * if you haven't provided any OAuth configuration to Sinch via [Sinch Dashboard](https://dashboard.sinch.com/voice/apps), `client_id` and `client_secret` are arbitrary strings;
+    * if you haven't provided any OAuth configuration to Sinch via [Sinch Dashboard](https://dashboard.sinch.com/voice/apps), `client_id` and `client_secret` can be any arbitrary strings;
     * if you have already provided an OAuth configuration to Sinch via [Sinch Dashboard](https://dashboard.sinch.com/voice/apps), `client_id` and `client_secret` in `placeholders/config.json` have to match "Client ID" and "Client Secret" in the Dashboard
   * `fcm_config`: the "Project Number" of the FCM project used in your Android app (available in the "FCM Console" of your FCM project)
 * `service-account.json`: a `service-account.json` downloaded from the FCM console of the FCM project used in your app.

-**NOTE**: you won't be able to successfully start the authorization server if all placeholders haven't been replaced.
+**NOTE**: you won't be able to successfully start the authorization server until all placeholders have been replaced.

 ## 2) Execute the authorization server on your machine